mfairchild365/a11y-resources/README.md

 Your high-level goal for standards should be to learn what sort of information each standard talks about and how they are structured so that you can use them as a reference when searching for an answer.
 It's impossible to memorize them all.

+## What is Digital Accessibility?

+* From a minimal compliance perspective: For software to be "accessible" it must be equally usable by someone with a disability as someone without a disability.
+Minimal compliance is usually measured by WCAG conformance.
+We should not stop at minimal compliance.
+* From an [inclusive design](https://inclusivedesignprinciples.org/) perspective: accessibility is about going beyond minimal complance and providing good experiences for everyone.

 ## This is completely new to me

 * [What the heck is WCAG?](https://www.w3.org/WAI/standards-guidelines/wcag/)